LaPlus-Darknesss/SMT3HD_Reimagined_Public/README.md

 This is very much 'use at your own discretion and figure out how to set things up' at it's current state, I would reccomend you look at the source code in order to figure out what each hotkey does.
 (There is a *very* large amount), however, some starter ones that are useful are "F1" to open the in-game debug menu, and "SHIFT + F1" to open the HUD overlay.

-You could run the tools as is if you would like however, actually getting dumps will require you to edit the dump directory OR creating this directory for it to output dumps to:
+Whenever you run the mod/try to dump things, it *should* automatically create the corresponding folders under the Documents folder, however, if it does not, or if you are getting errors when it comes to writing certain files please create these two directories manually:

 ```
 C:\Users\<user>\Documents\SMT3HD_Reimagined\dumps
 ```

-To make sure things run stable, these directories also need to be created or edited in the config accordingly:

 ```
 C:\Users\user\Documents\SMT3HD_Reimagined\logs\reimagined